Proof of Life: Plot

 Meanwhile, Peter has become a prisoner at the ELT's jungle base camp.
 There, he befriends another hostage named Kessler—a missionary and former member of the French Foreign Legion—who has lived in the camp for nineteen months.
-The two plan and attempt to escape but are soon tracked by the ELT.
+The two eventually attempt to escape but are soon tracked by the ELT.
 As they travel through the jungle, Peter steps on a trap and is unable to continue.
 Encouraged by Peter to flee, Kessler leaves him behind and later hears a shot fired.
 Kessler is shot in the shoulder by rebels and falls off a cliff and into a river.
 Kessler is found and hospitalized.
 Thorne's ELT contact subsequently refuses to respond to his calls.
 Luckily, one of Alice's young maids recognizes his voice over the radio and reveals he is a government official.
 Thorne confronts the contact, who confirms that Peter is alive, but because of the ELT's escalating war with the government and Peter's knowledge of the terrain, the ELT will no longer negotiate.

 At Thorne's urging, Alice and Kessler convince the Tecala government that the ELT is mounting an attack on the pipeline being built through their territory.
 This forces the government army to mobilize, thus forcing a bulk of the camp's ELT troops to mobilize for a counter-attack.
 Thorne, Dino, and several associates are then inserted by helicopter and raid the weakened ELT base.
 They overcome the camp's soldiers, free Peter and another hostage, and then fly back to the city, where Alice happily reunites with her husband.
 Thorne and Alice share a final intimate moment before the latter departs with Peter on an immediate flight to the U.S..